WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

 Kernel Pool
 ^^^^^^^^^^^

-A :class:`~wolframclient.evaluation.WolframKernelPool` starts up a certain amount of kernels and dispatch work load on them asynchronously.
-The pool is usable right after the first kernel has successfully started.
-Some kernels may take more time to start and become available after a delay.
+A :class:`~wolframclient.evaluation.WolframEvaluatorPool` starts up a certain amount of evaluators and dispatch work load on them asynchronously.
+The pool is usable right after the first evaluator has successfully started.
+Some may take more time to start and become available after a delay.

 .. literalinclude:: /examples/python/asynchronous4.py
     :linenos:
     :emphasize-lines: 3,10,12-16

-Evaluation output shows that if more than one kernel was started, the total time is less than ten seconds:
+Evaluation output shows that if more than one evaluator was started, the total time is less than ten seconds:

 .. code-block :: text